Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 Genetically modified organisms (GMOs) are produced by altering the DNA of organisms to allow them to have desirable traits.
 Sounds scary, but it is actually very helpful.
 Genetically modified crops have increased harvests by decreasing losses to pests, decreased input and labor costs, and by conserving soil and water resources.

-The fear of GMOs stems from people not knowing what the heck they are along with the spread of misinformation, especially on the Internet.
+The fear of GMOs stems from people not knowing what they are along with the spread of misinformation, especially on the Internet.
 But GMOs are safe and also a necessity to feed the population.

 Corn, soybean, and canola are all GMO crops in the USA, so the claim that seed oils are made with GMOs is not untrue.
 However, stating that seed oils are unhealthy because they are made with GMOs is where the misinformation lies.
 Food grown from genetically modified crops is safe to eat and no riskier than consuming the same foods containing ingredients from crop plants modified by conventional plant breeding techniques.